numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 Main namespace
 --------------

-About 100 members of the main ``np`` namespace has been deprecated, removed or moved to a new place.
+About 100 members of the main ``np`` namespace has been deprecated, removed, or moved to a new place.
 It was done to reduce clutter and establish only one way to access a given attribute.
 The table below shows members that have been removed: